 This may seem like a pretty daunting task, so if you and your spouse are on good terms, working together may be the most time-efficient way to accomplish everything.
 If one spouse doubts the accuracy or validity of the other’s information or documents, it can be addressed at the first mediation session.
 The mediator will be able to handle the concern in a non-confrontational way and allow for both parties to communicate their point of view.

-Our firm is committed to helping you get through this process.
-Give us a call today to schedule your first mediation session: (858) 255-1321.
+Our firm is committed to helping you get through this process and to help you prepare for divorce mediation process.
+Give us a call today or click to schedule a zoom divorce consultation session: (858) 255-1321.